parris/iz/README.md

 What is it?
 ====
 A validation library written for client/server side needs in javascript.
-Oh and awesome syntax is important to us too.

 Setup
 ====